skyqrose/space-filling-almost-curve/README.md

 ![A computer generated drawing of a space filing curve.
 It's like the Hilbert Curve but with more zig zags](sample_drawing.png)

 This is a short program to satisfy a mathematical curiosity and practice Haskell.
-It's not meant to show off my programming.
-I'm still learning!

-After watching [this video](https://www.youtube.com/watch?v=DuiryHHTrjU) on Hilbert Curves, and seeing that space filling curves are just functions from $R$ to $R^2$ with some extra properties, I was curious whether the following function from would have some of the same properties:
+After watching [this video](https://www.youtube.com/watch?v=DuiryHHTrjU) on Hilbert Curves, and seeing that space filling curves are just functions from ℝ to ℝ^2 with some extra properties, I was curious whether the following function from would have some of the same properties:

 * Take the binary expansion of a number from 0 to 1.
 * Take every second digit as part of the result's x coordinate.